Basic burns prevention

 - Brace or support gas heaters on patios so they can’t topple over.

-- Campfire embers, coals and ashes can stay hot for up to eight hours after the fire has been buried under dirt or sand.
+- Use only water to put out barbecue and camp fires, and rake ashes so they lose their heat more quickly.
+Embers, coals and ashes can stay hot for up to eight hours after the fire has been buried under dirt or sand.

 Other outdoor burn hazards